 Memorial Day…A Matter of Convenience or Memory?

 Did you know that May 30th, was the originally designated and traditional day for the observance of Memorial Day way back in 1868?
-And, in 2019, it will be celebrated on May 26th, Snuggery readers.
+And, in 2023 it will be observed on May 29th.
+Why the change in observance dates?

 How did that come about?